khanhicetea/today-i-learned/sysadmin/BASH-tracing-commands.md

 ## BASH tracing commands

-Thanks Hiro Ishii teach me this
+Thank Hiro Ishii for teaching me this

 `set -x` will print all running commands in your bash script